nachogentile/awesome-scientific-youtube/README.md

-# youtube-science-channels
+# Awesome Science Youtube Channels!
 My top list of YouTube scientific disclosure channels.

 This is a list of high-quality science related YouTube channels I collected during the last years.
 There's a bit of everything: history, philosophy, biology, economics, psychology, neuroscience, chemistry...
 A big dose of science to satisfy your thirst for knowledge!

 YouTube substituted my regular TV thanks to channels like these, I hope you enjoy the content as much as I do.

-####Here's My top 5:

-1. Veritassium
-2. SciShow
-3. Vsauce
-4. CrashCourse
-5. ASAP Science

 ## The list